shimarrudz/BinaryToDecimal/README.md

-# Binary to Decimal Converter
+# 🧮 Binary to Decimal Converter
 This is a simple project that allows you to convert binary numbers to decimal numbers using JavaScript and React.

+# 🔁 If you're interested, I have also implemented a similar project using TypeScript without React.

 ## Features
 Accepts input of binary numbers.